-For any overseas flight, your child will probably need their own passport.
+For any overseas flight, your child will need their own passport.

-Until a few years ago, children under the age of 2 could fly on their mother’s passport.
+Until 2012 (in Germany), children under the age of 2 could fly on their mother’s passport.
 I do not know of any country that still allows this.
+Now, every person requires a passport if they are crossing a border.
 The European Union, US and Australia certainly do not.

 Special rules for children’s passports

 Most countries will have special rules for children’s passports.
-These can include a much shorter period of applicability, that a parent can sign for the child or that both parents must sign the application form and may even have to be present when applying for a passport.
-You should check your local requirements.
+These can include a much shorter period of applicability, that a parent can sign for the child or that both parents must sign the application form.
+Check your local requirements.

 Some countries, such as Germany, even have special passports just for children.
 They do not link to full biometric data and are much simpler.
 However, not all countries accept them.
 Miss M can fly on her German ‘Kinderpass’ and use it to enter Australia (before she had Australian citizenship) and the UAE, but she cannot enter the US on this type of passport.
 Please check the entry requirements of the country you are intending to visit if you have a Kinderpass or similar national children’s passport.

-Our seating panic would also not have happened if I had checked-in both of us online.
+While the airline’s previous policy of not blocking seats next to adults for accompanying children caused the seating panic, it probably would not have happened if I had been able to check both of us in online.
 This would have been possible if Miss M had had her Australian passport.